black98fxstc/boinc-client-docker/README.md

 You can use any IP address and port you want, but this does not expose it to the Internet, which you probably want.
 You can find the rpc passwrd in /srv/boinc/client/gui_rpc_auth.cfg.
 You can adjust the number of cpus.
 Frankly I don't understand how boinc or docker does it's usage calculations so I just give it half for now.
+This version automatically applies security updates.

-Put this (suitably modified) into your compose.yaml file
+Put this (suitably modified) into your compose.yaml file and make a copy of boinc/Dockerfile

     services: